• Skip to main content

 • Start by adding the meatball ingredients in a large bowl.

-I used dry white rice.
+Whether you know it as Caldo de Albondigas or Sopa de Albondigas, I used long grain white rice to make this recipe.
 Some people will use leftover cooked rice or rinsed rice.
 They all work in this dish.

 Note: If you have made monster-size meatballs, or larger than 2” in diameter, it will take them longer to cook.